JacksonO123/signals/README.md

 The return type is a getter function to the derived signal.

-The `derived` function can be called on its own, without being nested in a tracked scope for reactivity to work.
-However wrapping it in a tracked scope will allow for the observed signals to be cleaned up.

 ## Custom cleanup logic

-When tracked scopes are cleaned up, you can specify custom cleanup logic using the `onCleanup` function.
+You can specify custom cleanup logic using the `onCleanup` function within a tracked scope.

 ```ts
 const cleanup = trackScope(() => {